 Such abundance and variety is possible because car manufacturers can roll out thousands of new vehicles in a single day.
 And that scale of production and delivery to consumers is possible because freight trains can move the raw materials, auto parts and millions of finished automobiles coast to coast seamlessly.
 At every stage of the production life of an automobile, freight rail serves a role.
 In 2015, automakers sold a record 17.5 million cars and light trucks in the United States, an achievement made possible by freight railroads and the larger integrated transportation network.
 How do you move that many vehicles?
 Well, a single train can move 750 vehicles at once.

 Freight rail’s economy of scale serves car manufacturers, as well as industries and companies throughout the country — paper mills, power plants, big box stores and more.
 Today, rail customers can ship nearly twice as much freight for approximately the same price that they paid 35 years ago.
 That means manufacturers are better positioned to scale up to serve an existing market or to create a new one.
 Whether it’s to deliver auto parts for new cars or drywall for new homes, freight rail is ready to make it happen.

 In business, reliability is critical, and freight rail customers can count on railroads to serve their transportation needs.
-America’s freight railroads spend an average of $25 billion a year in private investments to maintain and modernize their rail network — rather than relying on taxpayer funding.
+In the last five years alone, America’s privately owned freight railroads spent an average of $26 billion a year to maintain and modernize their rail network — rather than relying on taxpayer funding.
 It’s just another way that rail feeds the infrastructure that feeds the economy.